University Handbook, Appendix E:

 Section A. Composition, Representation, Voting, and Membership

-- There shall be four senators elected from the following units: (1) extension, (2) the library, and (3) each of the colleges.
-In addition to these four senators, an additional senator shall be elected from each unit for each twenty-five full-time equivalent (FTE) unclassified members above seventy-five FTE or fraction thereof.
+- The senate is composed of distinct caucuses representing various units on campus.
+There shall be four senators elected from the following units: (1) extension, (2) the library, and (3) each of the colleges.
+In addition to these four senators, an additional senator shall be elected from each unit for each twenty-five full-time equivalent (FTE) unclassified personnel above seventy-five FTE or fraction thereof.
+Where used in this constitution, the phrase "unclassified personnel" refers to faculty and unclassified professionals.
 Determination of the FTE for each unit is based on the total FTE of all unclassified personnel on regular (non-term) appointments who are funded through the budget of the unit, excluding Extension Agents and Farm Management Economists.
-In addition, there shall be a General University unit representing all other unclassified personnel on regular (non-term) appointments with the number of senators elected from that unit determined at a rate of 15% (rounded up to the nearest whole number) of the total number of senators in all other units (excluding the General University unit).
+The senators elected from each unit comprise that unit's caucus.
+In addition, there shall be a General University caucus comprised of members elected at-large representing all other unclassified personnel on regular (non-term) appointments.
+The number of senators elected for this caucus will be determined at a rate of 15% (rounded up to the nearest whole number) of the total number of senators in all other caucuses (excluding the General University caucus and Term Appointment).

 - The Student Body President and the Speaker of the Student Senate will be voting members.